irahbt/simple-sourdough/README.md

     - Used to help make the website responsive on a range of devices as well as various interactive elements

 4. [Canva](https://www.canva.com/)
-    - Used to edit images
+    - Used to create and edit images

 5. [Crispy Bootstrap5](https://pypi.org/project/crispy-bootstrap5/)
     - Used with django-crispy-forms to format all forms